KamilSJaron/DEE_assistants/student_meetings/170515_assistant_meeting.md

 Right now, people known to know bits of statistics are asked for advices which is not convenient on such big department.

-If there are groups that have strong statistical background, are they open for collaborations with groups they are more biologically oriented?
+If there are groups that have strong statistical background, are they open for collaborations with groups that are more biologically oriented?
 If yes, which groups?

 Issues with having a statistician:
 - One statistician will not be enough?